moleculerjs/moleculer-examples/blog/README.md

 ```

 ## Development locally
-_Running MongoDB is required_
+_Running MongoDB is required!_

 ```bash
 npm run dev
 ```

 ## Development in Docker (without dependencies)
-In this case you don't need to running MongoDB, what is more, you don't need NodeJS environment.
+In this case you don't need MongoDB, what is more, you don't need NodeJS environment.
 Everything is in Docker.

 ```bash
 cd docker/dev
 docker-compose up
 ```

+_If you changed any source file, the app will be restarted._

 # License
 This repo is available under the [MIT license](https://tldrlegal.com/license/mit-license).